AMR loses bid to terminate retiree benefits

 AMR filed for Chapter 11 bankruptcy protection in 2011, seeking to cut more than $1 billion a year in labor costs.

-The company emerged from bankruptcy in November 2013 through a merger with US Airways Group Inc. The combined company is now called American Airlines Group Inc.
+The company emerged from bankruptcy in November 2013 through a merger with US Airways Group Inc. The combined company is now called American Airlines Group Inc (AAL.O).

 As part of its reorganization, the company sought to renegotiate its collective bargaining agreements with various unions for American Airlines employees.